kurmasz/plnq/README.md

 This will build a Docker image with Python 3.9, then run the automated tests.

+To build the package, run `python -m build`
 # Notes:

 * To use libraries inside the description block, put the `import` statement at the top of the description block.